Irene-Chola/Crypto-Currency-Historical-Data-Pipeline/README.md

 - **Storage**: Microsoft Fabric Warehouse

-## Prerequisites
-- Microsoft Fabric workspace access
-- PowerBI Desktop
-- API keys for Yahoo Finance and CoinGecko

 ---

 ## Data Pipeline Execution
 1. **Historical Data Import**:
-   - Create a Microsoft Fabric Workspace, Lake House and Lake House
+   - Create a Microsoft Fabric Workspace, Lakehouse and Warehouse
    - Load the 10 CSV files into Microsoft Fabric
-   - Create a folder in the Lake House and store the data in tables
+   - Create a folder in the Lakehouse and store the data in tables

 3. **API Data Sync**:
-   - Write or upload your python script to Microsoft Fabric.
+   - Write or upload your python script to Microsoft Fabric
    - speficify the correct API key for each script
-   - Create a folder in your Data Lake and set up the file path to store your data
+   - Create a folder in your Lakehouse and set up the file path to store your data
    - Execute Yahoo Finance and CoinGecko data pulls

 4. **Data Transformation**:
-   - Create a dataflow and load all your files (10 CSV files, CoinGecko and Yahoo Finance) into the dataflow
+   - Create a dataflow and load all your files (10 CSV files, CoinGecko and Yahoo Finance data) into the dataflow
    - Apply cleaning and standardization processes with Dataflow
    - Append the dataset into a master table
-   - Load your master table into you Data Lake
+   - Load your master table into you Warehouse

 5. **Dashboard Deployment**:
-   - Create a connection from Microsoft Fabric to PowerBI
+   - Create a connection between PowerBI and Microsoft Fabric
-   - Load your masterdata set and symbol mapping data to PowerBI
+   - Load your master dataset and symbol mapping data to PowerBI
    - Create a connection between the two files above
    - Create your dashboard and publish the dashboard to Microsoft Fabric WorkSPace

+---

 ## Dashboard Navigation
 - **Time Series Analysis**: Interactive charts with date range selection